-Obesity is a serious problem for our feline friends; it affects at least 58% of American cats today.
-Many serious health problems can result from obesity, such as arthritis, liver disease, heart failure, inflammatory bowel disease, urinary tract problems, skin conditions, diabetes, and many more.
+Obesity is a serious problem for our feline friends; it affects more than half of American cats today.
+Many serious health problems can result from obesity, including arthritis, diabetes, liver disease, heart failure, inflammatory bowel disease, urinary tract problems, skin conditions, and many more.

 When possible, prevention is better than cure; don’t allow your cat to become overweight in the first place.
 Pay attention to your kitten’s growth to make sure he does not fill out “too much.”
 The average weight gain for a kitten is approximately one pound per month up to 8-10 pounds.

 How can you tell if your cat’s too fat?
 You should be able to feel the ribs easily, without excessive padding between the skin and ribs.
 Even thin cats may have a little “pooch” in the belly between the hind legs, but this should not be excessive.
 From above, there should be a bit of a waist, rather than a bulge, between ribs and hips.
 From the side, the abdomen should tuck up a little bit.